alackles/CMSC-150-FT-23/_pages/notes/setup.md

 To fulfill the parameters, you must:

-- [ ] Create an account on GitHub
+- [ ] Create an account on [GitHub](https://github.com/) (it is free)
+- [ ] Follow the assignment link via Canvas to find your first assignment on GitHub Classroom
 - [ ] Link your account to the roster on GitHub Classroom
-- [ ] Accept the Setup assignment
+- [ ] Open your Setup assignment
 - [ ] Figure out how to check this box (HINT: figure out how to edit this file) **(ON GITHUB CLASSROOM)**

 ### Part II: Visit the Tutoring Room